Raymond James Reiterates “C$4.35” Price Target for Skeena Resources (CVE:SKE)

-Raymond James set a C$4.35 price objective on Skeena Resources (CVE:SKE) in a research report report published on Wednesday, BayStreet.CA reports.
-The brokerage currently has a strong-buy rating on the stock.
+Raymond James set a C$4.35 price objective on Skeena Resources (CVE:SKE) in a research note issued to investors on Wednesday morning, BayStreet.CA reports.
+The firm currently has a strong-buy rating on the stock.

 Separately, Canaccord Genuity set a C$5.00 target price on Skeena Resources and gave the stock a speculative buy rating in a research report on Monday, August 31st.